 Encryption has allowed us to put our personal, professional, and organizational matters online with the confidence of knowing that we can choose who sees what, when.

 Encryption is the foundation of digital privacy — the choice of whether, when, and with whom you share your thoughts, your images, or information about you — and it’s the foundation of democracy, economic stability, national security, and freedom.

 Without encryption, our lives are an open book that can be read behind our backs, without our knowledge.

-To help understand how something that sounds so good — regulating Internet content — can be so dangerous to you, your career, and your life, we’ve created the following to give you a better idea of how important encryption is to privacy.
+To help understand how something that sounds so good — regulating Internet content to protect children and vulnerable people — can be so dangerous to them and to you, your career, and your life, we’ve created the following to give you a better idea of how important encryption is to privacy.
 And how laws to regulate Internet content would undermine that foundation.

 SHOW YOUR SUPPORT